privacyguides/privacyguides.org/docs/os/ios-overview.md

 ### E2EE Calls

 Normal phone calls made with the Phone app through your carrier are not E2EE.
-Both FaceTime Video and FaceTime Audio calls are E2EE, or you can use [another app](../real-time-communication.md) like Signal.
+Both FaceTime Video and FaceTime Audio calls are E2EE.
+Alternative, you can use [another app](../real-time-communication.md) like Signal for E2EE calls.

 ### Encrypted iMessage